-The state of Tripura is one of the smallest states of India after Sikkim and Goa.
+Tripura is one of the smallest states of India after Sikkim and Goa.
 You can use the national highway in order to reach this place.
 The highway passes through the Mamit and Karimganj district of Mizoram and Assam respectively.
-The physiography of the state is characterized by plains, valleys and hill ranges.
-Tripura has 5 anticlinal hill ranges than run from north to south.
-They also run through Shakhan, Longtharai, Jmpoui Hills and Athamura in the eastern side and Boromura in the western side.
-The intervening and prevailing synclines is Agartala-Udaipur, Kamalpur-Ambasa, Khowai-Teliamura, Dharmanagar-Kanchanpur and Kailasahar-Many valleys.
+The physiography of the state is characterised by plains, valleys and hill ranges.
+Tripura has five anticlinal hill ranges that run from north to south.
+They also run through Shakhan, Longtharai, Japui Hills and Athamura in the eastern side and Boromura in the western side.
+The intervening and prevailing synclines are Agartala-Udaipur, Kamalpur-Ambasa, Khowai-Teliamura, Dharmanagar-Kanchanpur and Kailasahar-Many valleys.
 The highest point of the state is Betling Shib that is located in Jampui range.
 The altitude of Betling Shib is 3,081 feet or 939 meters.

 Government and Politics

 The state of Tripura is ruled by a democratic parliamentary system.
 The residents of this state are granted universal suffrage.
-The government of Tripura has 3 branches: judiciary, legislature and executive.
+The government of Tripura has three branches: judiciary, legislative and executive.
 The Legislative Assembly of Tripura consists of office bearers and elected members that are chosen by various members.
 The Speaker controls the assembly meetings and conferences.
 In the absence of the Speaker, a Deputy Speaker conducts the meetings.
-The members of the Legislative Assembly are elected for a period of 5 years.
+The members of the Legislative Assembly are elected for a period of five years.
 The judiciary or magistrate is selected by the High Court of Tripura.
-In addition, the Indian President appoints the governor of this state and the Governor appoints the Chief Minister.
-The Governor appoints the committee of ministers after getting the advice and recommendations of the Chief Minister.
+In addition, the Indian President appoints the Governor of this state and the Governor appoints the Chief Minister.
+The governor appoints the committee of ministers after getting the advice and recommendations of the Chief Minister.

 Tripura sends one and two representatives to Rajya Sabha and Lok Sabha respectively.
 The local body elects panchayats for different villages in this state.
 The two political parties of this state are INC (Indian National Congress) and the Left Front.
-This state was ruled by INC until the year 1977.
-On the other hand, the Left Front ruled the state from 1978 till 1988.
-They started to rule the state from again 1993 onwards.
-The previous election was won by the Left Front that was held in the month of February 2013.
 More...

 The diverse groups of this state have led to a multiple and composite culture.
 The various ethnic groups of the state are Bengali, Tripuri, Manipuri, Reang, Jamatia, Koloi, Noatia, Chakma, Murasing, Garo, Halam, Mizo, Kuki, Munda, Mogh, Santhal, Uchoi and Oraon.
 The Bengali population constitutes the largest community of this state.
 Due to this reason, Bengali culture is considered as the main non-indigenous culture.
 A lot of tribal families that live in the towns have embraced the Bengali language and culture.
 Tripuri kings are considered as the greatest patrons and supporters of Bengali culture, particularly literature.
-The language of Bengali was also the court language.
+Bangla was also the court language.
 Bengali cuisine, music and literature are widespread, mainly in urban areas.
-Tripura is famous for cane handicrafts and bamboo.
-Cane, wood and bamboo, are mainly utilized for making a wide range of utensils, furniture, fans, mats, replicas, baskets, materials for interior decoration and idols.
+Tripura is famous for cane handicrafts and bamboo, and these are mainly utilised for making a wide range of utensils, furniture, fans, mats, replicas, baskets, materials for interior decoration and idols.
 Dance and music are an integral part of the culture in this state.
-The various local instruments that are quite popular are sumui (a kind of flute), chongpreng and sarinda (string instruments).
+Local instruments like sumui (a kind of flute), chongpreng and sarinda (string instruments) are quite popular in this state.
 The indigenous communities have their own collection of dances and songs that are performed at the time of religious occasions, weddings and other events.
-The 'Goria dance' was performed by Jamatia and Tripuri people at the time of Goria Puja.
+The 'Goria dance' is performed by Jamatia and Tripuri people at the time of Goria Puja.
 Some of the dance forms of Tripura are jhum dance, mamita dance, lebang dance, mosak sulmani dance etc. More...

-National Highway (NH) 44 is the only main road that connects this state of the rest of the country.
-It starts at Sabroom located in the southern part of Tripura.
+National Highway (NH) 44 is the only main road that connects this state to the rest of the country.
+It starts at Sabroom located in the Southern part of Tripura.
 It then heads to the northern side of Agartala, the capital city of Tripura.
-After that, it turns east, northeast and enters Assam.
+After that, it turns to east, northeast and enters Assam.
 The highway is also called the 'Assam Road', and it is considered as the lifeline of the state.
-The road quality of the highway is quite poor.
 Manu is a town in the district of south Tripura that is connected by another highway NH 44A with Aizawl, the capital city of Mizoram.

-Agartala is well connected by air.
+Agartala is well-connected by air.
 The airport is located in the capital city, Agartala that connects it with other Indian cities.
 In addition, there are also connecting flights to Mumbai, Ahmedabad, Chennai, Bangalore, Guwahati, Aizawl, Silchar, Delhi, Imphal and Kolkata.
-The airport in Agartala is the 2nd busiest airport after Guwahati airport in the north east.
+The airport in Agartala is the second busiest airport after Guwahati airport in the Northeast.
 Tripura has the international border of 856 km with Bangladesh.
+The main railway station in Tripura that connects to the railheads of Kolkata, Delhi, Indore, Chennai and Bangalore is in Kumarghat.
 There is also a bus service between Dhaka, the capital city of Bangladesh, and Agartala.